MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/query/fulltextscore.md

 [!INCLUDE[NoSQL](../../includes/appliesto-nosql.md)]

-This function resturns a BM25 score value that can only be used in an `ORDER BY RANK` clause to sort results from highest relevancy to lowest relevancy.
+This function returns a BM25 score value that can only be used in an `ORDER BY RANK` clause to sort results from highest relevancy to lowest relevancy.

 ## Syntax